logiclrd/ASPNetCoreDocumentation/ASPNetCoreStreaming.md

 It is important to ensure, as shown, that the `CancellationTokenSource` is `Dispose`d (such as with a `using` block), otherwise your service will leak resources.

-## Complete Example
+## Complete Examples

-The following example, written both as a controller using `IActionResult` and as middleware, takes song lyrics and repeats them indefinitely until the caller disconnects.
+The following examples, written both as a controller using `IActionResult` and as middleware, take song lyrics and repeat them indefinitely until the caller disconnects.

+The `iAsyncEnumerable` example assumes that System.Text.Json is being used for JSON serialization and shows the simple path that leverages functionality built into ASP.NET Core.

+The `IEnumerable` example assumes that Newtonsoft.Json is being used for JSON serialization and shows how the JSON array can be serialized in real time, as items arrive, without needing the entire enumeration to be read before the response can be started.

 ### Source Code